Crypto Regulation in Hong Kong

 the occurrence or non-occurrence of any specified event(s) other than an event relating only to the issuer and/or the guarantor of the product.

 The SFC’s March 2019 statement suggests that, depending on how the tokens are structured, tokens representing an underlying asset could constitute structured products subject to Hong Kong’s securities laws.
 There has been no official guidance from the SFC on how it would regard stablecoins that are pegged to the price of assets such as gold or fiat currencies whose value may appreciate or not.
 Unlike jurisdictions such as the US, Hong Kong does not regulate commodities such as gold.
 It would therefore be illogical for a token representing a commodity, which is more akin to a deposit slip than a security, to be regarded as a security subject to Hong Kong’s securities regulatory regime.
-The Financial Services and Treasury Bureau’s (the FSTB) November 2020 Consultation Paper proposing a licensing regime for exchanges trading non-security cryptocurrencies confirmed that cryptocurrencies that are backed by assets for the purpose of stabilising their value are virtual assets for the purposes of the proposed new licensing regime.
-Thus, an exchange trading stablecoins which are not securities will need to be licensed under the new AMLO licensing regime when it is implemented.
+The Consultation Conclusions of the FSTB confirmed that cryptocurrencies that are backed by assets for the purpose of stabilising their value are virtual assets for the purposes of the proposed new regime.
+Thus, an exchange trading stablecoins which are not securities will need to be licensed with the SFC under the new licensing regime and comply with AML/CTF obligations (including customer due diligence and record-keeping requirements) as set out in Schedule 2 to the AMLO when it is implemented.

 Regulated investment agreements